ccamel/awesome-ccamel/README.md

 - [brianvoe/gofakeit](https://github.com/brianvoe/gofakeit) - Random fake data generator written in go
 - [bsm/sarama-cluster](https://github.com/bsm/sarama-cluster) - Cluster extensions for Sarama, the Go client library for Apache Kafka 0.9 [DEPRECATED]
 - [bufbuild/buf](https://github.com/bufbuild/buf) - A new way of working with Protocol Buffers.
+- [buger/jsonparser](https://github.com/buger/jsonparser) - One of the fastest alternative JSON parser for Go that does not require schema
 - [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
 It can be used both as an embedded Go library and as a language-independent service.
 - [burningalchemist/sql_exporter](https://github.com/burningalchemist/sql_exporter) - Database agnostic SQL exporter for Prometheus
 - [bykof/gostradamus](https://github.com/bykof/gostradamus) - Gostradamus: Better DateTimes for Go 🕰️